codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 ---
-title: "Set up the demo app"
+title: "Set up the bill pay demo app"
 description: "Prepare your Codat instance to run the bill pay demo app"
 ---